Portland Opera is committed to keeping artists, musicians, company members, audience members, and staff members safe.

 Updated COVID-19 Attendance Policy

-All ticket holders, regardless of age, are required to show proof of full COVID vaccination, or a negative test result from a COVID PCR test (taken within 72 hours of performance time) or COVID Antigen test (taken within 24 hours of performance time), for entry into the theatre.
-Tests must be from healthcare providers, self-tests are not accepted.
+- All ticket holders, regardless of age, are required to show proof of full COVID vaccination or a negative test result from a COVID PCR test (taken within 72 hours of performance time) for entry into the theatre.
+Self-administered tests are not accepted.

-“Fully vaccinated” means that ticket holders have received their final vaccination dose of either the two-dose regimen of the Pfizer or Moderna vaccines or one dose of Johnson & Johnson at least 14 days before your performance date.
+- “Fully vaccinated” means that ticket holders have received their final vaccination dose of either the two-dose regimen of the Pfizer or Moderna vaccines or one dose of Johnson & Johnson at least 14 days before your performance date.
+Audience members aged 18 and over must present a photo ID.
+Booster shots are highly recommended.
+You can schedule one here.

-It is important that we verify audience members, but we understand that there are many reasons that legal IDs might not match vaccine cards or names.
+It is important that we verify audience members' names on negative tests results or vaccine cards, but we understand that there are many reasons that legal IDs might not match vaccine cards or names.
 So, here are some options:

 We ask that audience members ages 18 and over either present a photo ID, or ask for an alternate ID verification.